 Off Cozumel, reefs have suffered from intense fishing activities since the 1960s and have been under increasing pressure from tourism since the mid 1970s.
 Major anthropogenic threats to Belize’s reefs include coastal habitat alteration (mangrove clearance, dredging operations), sedimentation, agrochemical and domestic pollution (mainly associated with coastal development, and inadequate solid and liquid waste disposal), overfishing, and direct impacts from tourists, boat anchors and groundings.
 The tourism industry is growing rapidly, providing the impetus for many of these growing pressures (Wilkinson and Souter 2008).
 Between 1984-2011 (27 years), there was a 13% decline in live coral cover off Cozumel and an average 41% decline off Belize between 1970-2012 (42 years) (Jackson et al. 2014).

-See the Splendid Toadfish While You Still Can
+See the Cozumel Splendid Toadfish While You Still Can

 The thought of a world without cool animals like the Cozumel splendid toadfish is grim, indeed.

-But I can tell you from first-hand experience that as of 2020, there are lots of these peculiar little fish living, hiding, hunting, and breeding throughout the reefs off of Cozumel’s national marine park.
+But I can tell you from first-hand experience that as of 2023, there are still an abundant number of these peculiar little fish living, hiding, hunting, and breeding throughout the reefs, easy to find when scuba diving in Cozumel’s national marine park.

 If you visit Cozumel for a scuba diving trip, be sure to tell your divemaster that you want to see one, and they’ll do their best to find some likely hiding spots.